 April 10, 2014

 We're very excited to announce the formation of a new NYC-based CollectiveAccess user group organized by the Metropolitan New York Library Council.
 The group will meet on a quarterly basis at the METRO Training Center (57 East 11th Street, 4th Floor New York, NY 10003).

 It's time!
 Providence version 1.4 has been released.
 New features and improvements include:

 CollectiveAccess is an open-source, community driven resource that benefits from the input of volunteer developers.
 Volunteers are always welcome to get involved by contributing translations, code, user support, and ideas.

 Download CollectiveAccess to get started

-If you want to try out a full working CollectiveAccess Providence and Pawtucket installation on your Macintosh or Windows PC without the hassle of setting up a server try the Quickstart packages.
+If you want to try out a full working CollectiveAccess Providence and Pawtucket installation on your Macintosh or Windows PC without the hassle of setting up a server try the Quickstart packages (coming soon).